lilou9221/mcgill_team2_capstone/README.md

 - **H3 Hexagonal Grid**: Adds hex indexes for efficient aggregation using vectorized operations (5-10x faster than previous implementation).
 Boundary geometry is generated after merge and aggregation to optimize memory usage (prevents memory crashes with large datasets).
 - **Biochar Suitability Scoring**: Calculates biochar suitability scores (0-100 scale) based on soil quality metrics.
 Uses weighted scoring for moisture, organic carbon (averages b0 and b10 depth layers), pH (averages b0 and b10 depth layers), and temperature properties.
 Lower soil quality = higher biochar suitability.
 - **Smart Dataset Filtering**: Automatically filters to only scoring-required datasets during processing.
 All datasets are exported to Google Drive, but only scoring-required files (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature) are imported for processing, reducing memory usage and processing time.
-- **Interactive Maps**: Generates two PyDeck-based HTML visualisations:
+- **Interactive Maps**: Generates three PyDeck-based HTML visualisations:
   - **Biochar Suitability Map**: Interactive map with color-coded suitability scores (0-100 scale), suitability grades, H3 hexagon indexes, location coordinates, and point counts
   - **Soil Organic Carbon (SOC) Map**: Interactive map showing SOC values (g/kg) aggregated by H3 hexagons, calculated as the average of b0 and b10 depth layers
+  - **Soil pH Map**: Interactive map showing pH values aggregated by H3 hexagons, calculated as the average of b0 and b10 depth layers, with a diverging color scheme (light orange-yellow for acidic soils <5.5, yellow for neutral ~7, blue for alkaline soils >7.5)
-  - Both maps are generated directly from CSV data using PyDeck and auto-open in browser (configurable)
+  - All maps are generated directly from CSV data using PyDeck and auto-open in browser (configurable)
 - **Auditable Workflow**: Each stage can be run independently, and helper utilities exist to verify intermediate results.

 ## Installation